Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 ##### Billing Details Page

 - Help section opens and closes when clicked as intended.
+- Billing details is presented as the currently viewed tab within the account app as intended.
 - Placeholders are presented when no saved data has been found within the user's account from the database.
 - A reload of the page and message is presented when updated successfully.